rwth-acis/mobsos-community-analytics/GraphQLAPI/README.md

     ant all

-After this command the property *restAPIURL* can be changed to URL of corresponding RESTful API.
+After this command the property *restAPIURL* can be changed to URL of corresponding RESTful API, see [here](https://github.com/rwth-acis/mobsos-community-analytics/tree/master/RESTAPI).

 ## Deployment
 Navigate to mobsos-community-analytics/GraphQLAPI/bin and execute the following